Surrogacy in California—Is Surrogacy Legal In All States?

 We work with a team of lawyers that are trained in surrogacy law in all of the states that can recognize a gestational surrogacy agreement.

-Regardless of the state you live in, except for the four mentioned above, you will have surrogacy lawyers on your side every step of the way that will help you negotiate your contract with the intended parents and navigate the legalities of your gestational surrogacy agreement.
+Regardless of the state you live in, we have the right surrogacy lawyer partners to help you.
+They’re on your side to help you negotiate your contract with the intended parents and navigate the legalities of the gestational surrogacy agreement.